X-Lemon-X/sdrac_software_low/README.md

 The project is based on the STM32F412RGT6 microcontroller.

 ## TO DO:
- - simple arm control alogrithm
+ - simple arm control alogrithm ( PID ?
+P is working for velocity control)
- - reading ADC
+ - reading ADC (sort of working)
  - reading/writing data to FRAM
  - IO control from CAN ?
 ## DONE: